Skip to content

 # prepare message to send

-# it must contain the following lines
+# it must contain the lines

-# From: sender
+# From: expéditeur

 # To: recipient

-# blank line
+# empty line

 # Message